-A dead person can’t file his own final return, but the IRS requires someone to handle it.
+The IRS requires someone to file taxes for the relative who has passed.
 “A final return can be submitted by the surviving spouse or a personal representative,” said Andrew Oswalt, CPA and tax analyst for TaxAct, a tax preparation software company.

-“A personal representative of an estate is an executor, administrator or anyone who is in charge of the decedent’s will to administer the estate and distribute properties.
-An administrator is usually appointed by the court if no will exists, if no executor was named in the will or if the named executor cannot or will not serve,” Oswalt said.
+“A personal representative of an estate is an executor of estate, executor of will, administrator or anyone who is in charge of the decedent’s will to administer the estate and distribute properties.
+An administrator is usually appointed by the probate court if no will exists, if no executor was named in the will or if the named executor cannot or will not serve,” Oswalt said.
+Additionally, when filing taxes for deceased with no estate, an administrator also has to be appointed.

-If a personal representative prepares a decedent’s tax return, he must write the word “deceased,” the decedent’s name and the date of death across the top of the return — and sign it.
-If the decedent did not appoint a personal representative, the surviving spouse must sign the return and write “filing as surviving spouse” on it.
-Sign your name along with your late spouse’s if you’re filing a joint return.
+When a personal representative prepares a decedent’s tax return, he must write the word “deceased,” the decedent’s name and the date of death across the top of the return — and sign it.
+When the decedent did not appoint a personal representative, the surviving spouse must sign the return and write “filing as surviving spouse” on it.
+Sign your name along with your late spouse’s if you’re filing or e-filing income tax using a joint return.

-If the decedent is entitled to a federal tax refund, file Form 1310 — Statement of a Person Claiming a Refund Due to Deceased Taxpayer — and indicate a refund is due on the return.
+When a deceased taxpayer refund check is due, file Form 1310 — Statement of a Person Claiming a Refund Due to Deceased Taxpayer — and indicate a refund is due on the return.
 Form 1310 isn’t required if a surviving spouse is filing a joint return with the decedent.

 How to Handle an Inherited IRA